 The Ed Miliband Story

-To some extent, Ed Miliband has spent much of the first 40 years of his life in the shadow of his older, better-known brother David, the former foreign secretary.
+He had spent much of the first 40 years of his life in the shadow of his older brother David, the former foreign secretary.

 He did the same course - Philosophy, Politics and Economics - at Oxford University, at the same college, and followed David into a similar backroom role in the Labour Party, albeit on different sides of the Tony Blair/Gordon Brown divide.
 The two even lived in neighbouring flats in the same building for a while.